maybebyte/domain-sift/README.md

 # domain-sift

-The `domain-sift` utility extracts unique domains from at least one provided file and prints them to standard output.
+`domain-sift` is a Perl script that extracts unique domains from at least one provided file and prints them to standard output.
 If no file is provided, domain-sift reads from standard input instead.

 One use of this utility is to extract domains from blocklists that contain known malicious or otherwise undesirable domains,